Maokong Gondola: History

-Typhoon Jangmi and erosion of pillar foundation

 Rains associated with Typhoon Jangmi caused erosion around a pillar on the Corner 2 Station.
 As a result, on 1 October 2008 operations of the Gondola were suspended for one month to allow a full safety inspection to be carried out.

 On December 1, investigators recommended the relocation of pillar T16, the foundation of which had been eroded by the rainfall of four typhoons and was very unlikely to withstand future earthquakes.
 Relocating T16 and neighboring pillars took two years.
 The gondola officially resumed service as of 31 March 2010, after relocation of the pillar and passing safety inspections.

 These and other problems have contributed to the system's consistent financial losses.